 Heirloom tomato salad with breaded Oaxaca cheese balls resting over avocado puree, fried tomato skin, bean leafs, sesame and chili vinaigrette.
 On this dish the fried tomato skin was a revelation on color, texture and flavor

 Thinly blown sugar sphere filled with piloncillo (unrefined sugar that is commonly used in Mexican cooking), ice cream and guava puree.
 It is topped with tiny lime meringues, peanut powder, amaranth crumble and mandarin gelatin.

-We don’t know what was more impressive, the texture or the flavours – not to mention the super skilled pastry kitchen, blowing sugar so thin and perfect requires years of practice and patience.
+We don’t know what was more impressive, the texture or the flavors – not to mention the super-skilled pastry kitchen, blowing sugar so thin and perfect requires years of practice and patience.

 (52) 5 545 3507